rillonline/writing/kearsarge/kearsarge.md

 Runner, worked on contract.
 The people Posthumous Patty worked for offered the contracts.

-"Czarina," I said, knowing I was about to okay my trump card, "if you know you need to tell me.
+"Czarina," I said, knowing I was about to play my trump card, "if you know, you need to tell me.
 I think one of these power brokers try to murder Emily Dickinson."

 My drama was spoiled with the arrival of our food.
 The Czarina steered